input-output-hk/catalyst-libs/docs/src/index.md

 icon: material/chat
 ---

-# Project Catalyst - Catalyst Voices
+# Project Catalyst - Catalyst Library

 ## How the docs are built